Demon’s Crystals

 Take control of one of four Urican demons and blast away enemies in this twin-stick shooter.
 Unfortunately, the colorful visuals and non-stop action cannot hide how shallow the gameplay is and how repetitive everything becomes after only a few rounds.
 The inclusion of local co-op and multiplayer modes adds some fun to the game, but there are much better options available for this genre.

-Graphics: Colorful, but sometimes too chaotic for its own good.
+Graphics: The visuals are colorful but sometimes too chaotic for their own good.

 Summary 5.7 Above Average